Pontiac Bonneville: Ninth generation (1992–1999)

-Model Year (MY) 1993: Beginning with MY 1993, the Bonneville SE could be optioned with a Sport Luxury Edition (SLE RPO: H4U) package, which included leather seats, electronic climate control, automatic headlights, premium sound, "crosslace" alloy wheels, a small console in the headliner, chrome delete side and bumper moldings, center shift console, and touring suspension.
+1993: Beginning with the 1993 model year, the Bonneville SE could be optioned with a Sport Luxury Edition (SLE RPO: H4U) package, which included leather seats, electronic climate control, automatic headlights, premium sound, "crosslace" alloy wheels, a small console in the headliner, chrome delete side and bumper moldings, center shift console, and touring suspension.
 Certain equipment such as electronic climate control and premium sound could be deleted from an SLE equipped car.
 Through 1997, SE models equipped with the Supercharged engine option, required the SLE/H4U package.
 These carried SE emblems, and the SLE/H4U appeared on the Series Production Identification (SPID) label of equipped vehicles as a Regular Production order (RPO) code.
-For MY 1998, SLE emblems were added to the vehicle exterior.
-The SLE trim continued onto the '99 model year.
+For 1998, SLE emblems were added to the vehicle exterior.
+The SLE trim continued onto the 1999 model year.
 Many more standard was included with the SSE trim.
 The SSEi came standard with most of the available options in the lower models, as well as the supercharged 3800 engine (RPO: L67).

-MY 1994: For 1994, SSEi trims used a new Generation III Eaton M62 supercharger with integral OBD-1.5 capabilities, raising the horsepower to 225 hp and torque to 275 lbfft.
-MY 1994 introduced the new five-spoke "Torque Star" wheels; and exhaust resonator to lower the engine's tone; and front passenger airbag.
+1994: For 1994, SSEi trims used a new Generation III Eaton M62 supercharger with integral OBD-1.5 capabilities, raising the horsepower to 225 hp and torque to 275 lbfft.
+There was also the introduction of the new five-spoke "Torque Star" wheels; and exhaust resonator to lower the engine's tone; and front passenger airbag.
 The former SSEi trim level became an SSEi Supercharger Package.
 Traction control became optional for the '94 SSE trims, which included GM's Computer Command Ride suspensions, designed to reduce body lean and pitch and automatically adjust the suspension from soft to firm when cornering, accelerating, or stopping.

-MY 1995: For 1995, SE and SSE trims received the naturally aspirated Series II 3800 engine (RPO: L36) making 205 hp and 230 lbfft.
+1995: For 1995, SE and SSE trims received the naturally aspirated Series II 3800 engine (RPO: L36) making 205 hp and 230 lbfft.
 The SSEi was equipped with the Series I SC 3800 (RPO: L67) engine until the 1996 model year, when it too was updated.